Creating Modules

 Overview

 Terraform modules are reusable packages of Terraform configurations.
-This guide shows you how to create custom modules and use them in your environments.
+Create custom modules to standardize patterns across environments.

 Module structure